jromest/css-modules-demo/README.md

 npm run server
 ```

-_You have build it first before running the server_
+_You have to build it first before running the server_